 Note that it is possible to introduce various inconsistencies with this format.
 For instance, you can declare a simplex to have birth time 3 and then declare one of its faces to have birth time 10.
 In this case the birth of the face will be ruthlessly changed to 3 so that the filtration structure is preserved.
 No face is allowed to be born after its parent simplex.
 As usual, if you don't care about Persistence and simply want to compute the homology, just set all the birth times to 1 explicitly.

 To have Perseus compute the persistent homology of your complex once it has been encoded in a text file, use the non-manifold simplicial toplex keyword nmfsimtop as follows.

 The Vietoris complex is completely determined by the underlying 1-skeleton.
 This skeleton can be represented as a symmetric distance matrix where the entries come from pairwise distances between points in a point cloud, or from correlations and a variety of other sources.
-Perseus accepts three types of input formats to build Vietoris complexes: uniform birth points, non-uniform birth points and distance matrices.
+Perseus can compute the persistent homology of Vietoris complexes generated around three different types of data: uniform birth points, non-uniform birth points and distance matrices.

 Points with Uniform Birth Times